xdan/jodit/src/modules/uploader/README.md

 -   Default: null

 An object of additional header key/value pairs to send along with requests using the XMLHttpRequest transport.
-See {@link Ajax.defaultAjaxOptions|Ajax.defaultAjaxOptions}
+See [[Ajax.defaultAjaxOptions]]
 Type: {function} uploader.prepareData Before send file will called this function.
 First argument it gets [new FormData ()](https://developer.mozilla.org/en/docs/Web/API/FormData), you can use this if you want add some POST parameter.